Raúl Castro reappears to bid farewell to Ramiro Valdés alongside Díaz-Canel

 The reappearance of Raúl carries a particular symbolic weight: he is the last survivor of the founding core of Castroism bidding farewell to his closest comrade in struggle.

-The remains of the former leader will be transferred to Santa Clara on Thursday, June 25, for his final burial with military honors at the Mausoleum of the Front of Las Villas, in accordance with his wish to rest alongside his comrades and near his chief, Ernesto Guevara de la Serna.
+The remains of the former leader will be transferred to Santa Clara on Thursday, June 25, for his final burial with military honors at the Mausoleum of the Front of Las Villas, in accordance with his wish to rest alongside his comrades and near his leader, Ernesto Guevara de la Serna.

 Filed under: